 The designated EYFS coordinator at the Club is responsible for:

-- Identifying EYFS children when they join the Club, and informing the other staff
+- Identifying EYFS children when they join the Club, and informing the other colleagues

 - Determining the primary EYFS provider (typically, the school) for each child